How to wish someone Happy Birthday, 7 Artsy Tips!

 Finally, have a friend or teacher review your artist statement when you finish writing it.
 You may think the statement makes sense, but it may not be clear to someone who hasn’t spent hours working on the artwork.

-How do famous artists describe their art?
+How do artists describe their art?

 Edvard Munch